Jock Pearson: Second World War

-Pearson was awarded a third DSO for his contribution to the invasion of Sicily.
+Pearson was awarded a second Bar to his DSO for his contribution to the invasion of Sicily.
 In July 1943, the 1st Parachute Brigade was assigned to capture Primosole Bridge in Sicily, ahead of Bernard Montgomery's British Eighth Army.
 Due to high winds, intense flak, and poor flying, less than 20% of the 1,900 men of the brigade landed on target.
 However, the bridge was captured and Pearson organized a defence.
 German forces counter-attacked the following day and the paratroopers were forced to withdraw.
 Pearson helped to recapture the bridge by guiding a battalion of the Durham Light Infantry, part of 151st Brigade, in an attack on the flank of the German infantry holding the bridge.
 After the Sicilian campaign, Pearson recuperated from an attack of malaria.

-During the summer of 1944, the commander of the new 6th Airborne Division, Major-General Richard Nelson Gale gave Pearson command of the division's 8th Parachute Battalion, which was assigned to the 3rd Parachute Brigade.
+During the summer of 1944, the commander of the new 6th Airborne Division, Major General Richard Gale gave Pearson command of the division's 8th Parachute Battalion, which was assigned to the 3rd Parachute Brigade.
 Pearson immediately began preparing the battalion for the Battle of Normandy.
 On the night of 5 June 1944, the battalion departed England for France.
 Upon landing, as part of Operation Tonga (the British airborne drops on D-Day), Pearson was shot in the hand but continued to command.
 The 8th Parachute Battalion went on to destroy several bridges over the River Dives and then take up defensive positions in the Bavent Wood, east of Pegasus Bridge.
-Pearson was awarded a fourth DSO in February 1945 for his contributions during the Battle of Normandy.
+Pearson was awarded a third Bar to his DSO in February 1945 for his contributions during the Battle of Normandy.

-On his return to England in September 1944, Pearson surrendered command of the 8th Parachute Battalion due to ill health: he married the widow of Reginald G S Morgan Weld Smith(who was killed in the Battle of Britain)-Joan M Niven.
+On his return to England in September 1944, Pearson surrendered command of the 8th Parachute Battalion due to ill health.
+He married the widow of Reginald Morgan Weld Smith (who was killed in the Battle of Britain), Joan Niven.

 Later life

-He then resigned his commission to return to his bakery in Glasgow.
+Following the end of the war, Pearson resigned his commission to return to his bakery in Glasgow.
 In 1947, he rejoined the Territorial Army and commanded the 15th (Scottish Volunteer) Parachute Battalion.
 Later, he gave up the bakery to turn to farming.
 In 1951, he was made a Deputy Lord-Lieutenant for Glasgow.
-In 1953 he was promoted to full colonel and in 1967, he was promoted to Brigadier and became Commandant of the Army Cadet Force in Scotland.
+In 1953 he was promoted to colonel and, in 1967, he was promoted to brigadier and became Commandant of the Army Cadet Force in Scotland.

-In June 1956 Pearson was appointed aide-de-camp to the Queen, a ceremonial post he held until 1961.
-He was appointed CB on 12 June 1958.
+In June 1956, Pearson was appointed aide-de-camp to the Queen, a ceremonial post he held until 1961.
+He was appointed an Officer of the Order of the British Empire in the 1953 Coronation Honours, and a Companion of the Order of the Bath on 12 June 1958.
 He was appointed Deputy Lord Lieutenant of Dunbartonshire in 1975, and Lord Lieutenant in 1979.